charlesreid1/scurvy-knave-theme/README.md

 # scurvy knave pelican theme: source branch

-This branch contains pelican files for generating the `gh-pages` branch of the scurvy knave pelican theme.
+This `source` branch contains pelican files for generating the `gh-pages` branch of the scurvy knave pelican theme.

 The `gh-pages` branch is the live Github Pages page showing off how the Survy Knave theme actually looks.

+The `master` branch contains the actual files for the scurvy-knave theme, and is what most people will want.